Loser (band)

-Since the dissolution of Loser, Joe Grah reformed his Dallas band Jibe for an album and multiple tours, and released fifteen solo singles with accompanying videos.
+Since the dissolution of Loser, Joe Grah reformed his Dallas band Jibe for an album and multiple tours, and released sixteen solo singles with accompanying videos.
 Charles Lee Salvaggio later went on to play bass in Filter, Theory Of A Deadman, and guitar in Gemini Syndrome and Black Sunshine, and also teamed with Joe Grah on the project I Am The Wolf.
 Andra is now the drummer of bands Julien-K and Dead by Sunrise.
 Glendon Crain went on to join Godhead and later Hollywood Undead.
 In 2024, Joe officially joins forces with his long-time friend and collaborator Charles Lee Salvaggio to form the hard rock group Inside The Trojan Horse.
 With Charles on bass and guitar, along with Red Sun Rising and The Violent drummer Pat Gerasia, the band recorded an entire album of material.
 The group's first single and video, Burn, debuted Wednesday, August 7, 2024.
 The trio premiered the video for their second single, Savior, on I'm Music Magazine Friday, September 13, 2024.
 On Friday, October 30, 2024, KRAVE Rock Radio premiered ITTH's third single and video, How They Run.
 On Friday, November 22, 2024, BleachedBangs Magazine premiered the power-trio's fourth single and video, Stay Alive.
 On Christmas morning, Wednesday, December 25, 2024, the trio debuted their fifth single and video, Blood and Teeth, on Youtube.
 The trio launched their second EP, Origins, on Friday, May 23, 2025, featuring the songs Dogs, Fifteen, and Children.
 A self-directed music video debuted on YouTube the same day.

 In spite of Loser's album Just Like You being completed, Island Records decided not to commercially release the album.
 However, a limited number of promotional copies had been sent to radio stations and music critics.
-These rare physical copies of the album have become sought-after collector's items among fans.
-The official Loser Myspace page has tracks from Just for You available for download.
+These rare physical copies of the album have become sought-after collector's items among fans.As of 2026 "Just Like You" is available on all streaming services and includes b-sides and rarities.